 Mikhail Bulgakov (15 May, 1891 – 10 March, 1940) was a Russian writer best known for his novel The Master and Margarita, which was published posthumously.

-Mr. Hoskins takes familiar aspects of the age, and peels them back to look at how people functioned within England, and within their own villages.
+Mr. Hoskins takes familiar aspects of the age, and peels them back to look at how people functioned within England during the time of Henry VIII, and within their own villages.

 The technological aspects that the author writers about are very creative, and one can see that she put in a lot of thought into them